 During my entire childhood, I was shy.
 Around the age of 12, my mom took me to a psychologist that said I was an introvert.
 She said there’s no problem being introverted, and I should look for activities that fit my profile.

 The advice that could have helped me build a wonderful life had the opposite effect.
 I became more and more isolated, losing countless good opportunities in life.

 The psychologist was right; I’m an introvert.
 But maybe she didn’t explain the difference between shyness and introversion, or perhaps I didn’t understand correctly.

-That is why I want to share what shyness and introversion mean and mainly clarify that they are not the same.
+I want to share what shyness and introversion mean and mainly clarify that they are not the same.
 Furthermore, I want you to get the best out of your personality type and live a fulfilled life!

 Characteristics of a Shy Person

 Shyness is nothing more than fear, a fear of social judgment, a fear that people will look at you and realize that you are not good enough.
 It’s an internal perception of not being worthy, loved, and respected.